TonyDeRosia/evennia-minimud/README.md

 ## Spawn Control

-`@spawnreload` reloads all spawn entries from saved NPC prototypes.
+`@spawnreload` reloads all spawn entries from room prototype files.
 Use `@forcerespawn <room_vnum>` to immediately run the spawn logic for a specific room.
 Use `@showspawns [vnum]` to list entries for your current room or the given VNUM.

+Room spawns are defined in JSON files under `world/prototypes/rooms/`.
+Each room file can include a `spawns` list describing which NPC prototypes should repopulate there.
+Edit a room with `redit <vnum>` and choose **Edit spawns** to modify this list.
+After saving, run `@spawnreload` so the SpawnManager picks up the changes.

 ## Weapon Creation and Inspection